 How to Connect 3-Pin Fan to Motherboard

-The most common RGB fans use 3-pin cables.
-DC fans are also known as 3-pin RGB fans.
-These RGB fans are voltage-controlled and are simpler and less expensive.
-This type of fan generates more noise.
+The most common RGB fans use 3-pin cables, and DC fans are also known as 3-pin RGB fans.
+These RGB fans are voltage-controlled and are more straightforward and less expensive; this type of fan generates more noise.
 3-pin RGB fans are simple, effective, and reasonably priced.

 To connect 3-Pin RGB fan, follow these steps: